Services Offered by the Avian & Exotics Department

 - Small exotic felids (servals, lynx, bobcats)

 Please feel free to contact us if you need assistance with a pet not listed above.
-We do not see non-human primates, pot-bellied pigs, or venomous snakes.
+We do not see non-human primates or venomous snakes.

 Avian & Exotics Department services, include: